 However, this is where Dr. Narayanan’s belief in technologies being sold as AI ends.

 The technologies being sold to legal departments to automate basic tasks, such as content detection, fall under Dr. Narayanan’s automating judgment category.
 While he is optimistic about these technologies showing improvement, he states that “AI will never be perfect at these tasks because they involve judgment and reasonable people can disagree about the correct decision.”
 One can argue that this would be especially true about an “AI” solution that automates searching for court decisions or other items which will be used for legal purposes.

 Predicting social outcomes: Not at all ready for deployment

-Dr. Narayanan’s third category of solutions, which aim to predict social outcomes, are not at all ready for deployment according to him.
+According to him, Dr. Narayanan’s third category of solutions, which aim to predict social outcomes, are not ready for deployment.
 He argues that this is where most of the “snake oil” resides.
 Predicting job performance, as with the HR video assessment example, falls into this category.

-There are also criminal justice solutions being sold which claim to predict criminal recidivism.
-Bail decisions are currently being made in some jurisdictions based on these technologies, and people are being turned away at borders because of other solutions that claim to accurately predict terrorism risk.
-Dr. Narayanan argues that we seem to have suspended our collective common sense where AI is involved which would tell us that this use of technology is patently wrong.
+There are also criminal justice solutions sold that claim to predict criminal recidivism.
+Bail decisions are currently made in some jurisdictions based on these technologies.
+People are being turned away at borders because of other solutions that claim to predict terrorism risk accurately.
+Dr. Narayanan argues that we seem to have suspended our collective common sense where AI is involved, which would tell us that this use of technology is patently wrong.

 Essentially, if you wouldn’t buy snake oil products to use for medicinal purposes, you shouldn’t be buying snake oil products to solve important problems at your organization such as who to hire or to find data to back up corporate legal advice.
 Additionally, AI tools give malicious hackers additional areas to exploit, which can raise cybersecurity concerns.